possibilities/meteor-forms/README.md

 ## TODO

+If you edit a user then add one without pressing any button it edits the original user

 When you switch from one edit form to another the text flicks once, stop that!

 Input template names should be inline/block rather than basic/horizontal